Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 If you enjoy writing poems, plays, songs, stories, and other creative works, the creative writing major will be easy for you.

 The internet has also opened many content creation opportunities for creative writers.
-You can start a blog, or online magazine, self-publish your books, and much more.
+You can start a blog, an online magazine, self-publish your books, etc.

 12. Human Resources